neburtron/Lord-Game/README.md

 1 - Conversation.py
 The plan for this project right now is to build up around Conversation.py.
 Before I move on there's some more stuff I want to work on in this script.

-- Give LLM the next command the player can issue + tweak that
+- Give LLM access to commands + have it working as intended in Conversation.py
-- Maybe update / add to scripts since I'm already editing for next command
+- Polish / edits to existing scripts for expandability / modularity
 - Additional info for LLM taken from elsewhere
-- Probably a good idea to work out what the core values are, and add them to some extent (values the player has to manage like gold, pops, etc.)
+- Probably a good idea to work out how I'm gonna implement core values (values the player has to manage like gold, pops, etc.)
 - retcon / reroll command
-- Fix formatting so there's not :'s before stuff and any other issues that pop up

 2 - Saves
 From there I am going to focus on save data.
 This is a pretty narritive focused game where what happens is generated as you go.
 Saving your stuff is pretty important.
 This is going to take some time, while rewriting Conversation.py I had saving in mind and know how user interactions through that script are going to happen.